JW Gailey Family - Important Locations

 remains of the community.
 JW grew up in this

-Sometime after the turn of the century JW built a new home on the "headquarters"
+JW and family began building a new home on the newly aquired "headquarters"

 of his land located a few miles due south of